BUEC500C1/video-snevarez1129/README.md

 ## How to Run:

-To create my API I used Flask framework, so to call the api first run the file, api.py on your machine.
+To create my API I used Flask framework, so to call the api first run the file api.py on your machine.
 In a new terminal window, run the command

 `curl http://127.0.0.1:5000/<twitter_handle>`

 The API uses a file called "keys" in the root directory of the project.
 This file contains the autentication keys to use Twitter to get tweets.
 If no keys are available, the program runs a series of stub functions that return hard coded data.
 For my stub functions, I selected 4 Twitter users that are selected at random each time an API call is made and returns a hard coded tweet made by that user.

+The API creates a video of the twitter_handle that is passed to it in the API call and the video is stored in the root directory of the project.
+The API also gives a response letting the user know where the video was saved.